 What do you look for in a volunteer experience?

-Do you have special skills such as (i.e. health care, counseling, massage, foreign languages, cooking, art, music, or other skills you think might be helpful)?
+Do you have special skills (i.e. health care, counseling, massage, foreign languages, cooking, art, music, or other) you think might be helpful)?
 Please describe briefly:

-New volunteers will be asked to make a one year commitment to serve one shift per week and to attend support group meetings and learning sessions – our primary support meeting time is Tuesday from 12-1:30pm
+New volunteers will be asked to make a one-year commitment to serve one shift per week and to attend support group meetings and learning sessions – our primary support meeting time is Tuesday from 12-1:30pm

 To have the most enriching volunteer experience it is ideal to be available Tuesdays, 12-1:30pm, for peer support and enrichment sessions, however it is not required.